ipython/traitlets/docs/source/config.rst

 .. note::

-    Any error in configuration files wich lead to this configuration file be ignored by default.
+    Any error in configuration files which lead to this configuration file will be ignored by default.
 Application subclasses may specify `raise_config_file_errors = True` to exit on failure to load config files, instead of the default of logging the failures.